kavinaravind/go-raft-message-queue/README.md

 - The `-paddr` flag is used to specify the host and port of the leader node to join the cluster.
 - The `-haddr` flag is used to specify the host and port of the server for the client to interact with.

-- The host and port of the leader node can be specified using the `-haddr` flag.
-The host and port of the node can be specified using the `-paddr` flag.
-The Raft address of the node can be specified using the `-raddr` flag.
-The directory where the node's data will be stored can be specified using the `-dir` flag.
+## Running the Nodes

+The following commands will run a leader node and two follower nodes on your local machine.
+The leader node will be running on port `3000`, and the follower nodes will be running on ports `3002` and `3004`.
+The Raft addresses will be `3001`, `3003`, and `3005` respectively.
+The data for each node will be stored in the `tmp` directory of the current working directory.
+These ports can be any available ports on your machine.

 ### Running the Leader Node